Brian-Pho/CR4-DL/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

 - Coding
     - Early studies suggest that external input is represented in the brain by neuronal firing rates.
     - *Firing rate*: number of spikes in a specified time window.
-    - Since interspike intervals vary from one spike to the next, we need to average over several spikes in order to get a reasonable estimate of the firing rate.
+    - Since interspike intervals vary from one spike to the next, we need to average over several spikes to get a reasonable estimate of the firing rate.
     - In many experiments, the time window is 100 ms or longer.
-    - If temporal averaging isn’t just an experimental convenience but the actual code used by neurons, then a neuron further down in the processing stream would have to average its input spike trains over at least 100 ms in order to decode the message of the presynaptic neuron.
+    - If temporal averaging isn’t just an experimental convenience but the actual code used by neurons, then a neuron further down in the processing stream would have to average its input spike trains over at least 100 ms to decode the message of the presynaptic neuron.
     - Also, this firing rate coding scheme would make transmission of input that’s modulated at 10 Hz or faster difficult due to the need to average.
     - Thus, a naïve rate coding with a time window of 100 ms imposes a cut-off frequency of 10 Hz.
 - Reaction time experiments offer a direct way to measure the performance of a system as a whole.